 But now you also, put them all aside: anger, wrath, malice, slander, and abusive speech from your mouth.Colossians 3:8(NASB)

 Once saved, our life is hidden with Christ in God and should reflect the beauty of His perfection.
-We should not continue in the ways of the world, which includes "anger, wrath, malice, slander, and abusive speech".
-We are instructed in this verse to "put them all aside!"
-We are to renounce all forms of evil, and rid ourselves of every kind of sin - including angry and passionate outbreaks, ill-will; evil speaking and foul-mouthed abuse, which should never even soil our lips.
+We should not continue in the ways of the world which include, "anger, wrath, malice, slander, and abusive speech."
+We are instructed in this verse to, "put them all aside!"
+We are to renounce all forms of evil and rid ourselves of every kind of sin - including angry and passionate outbreaks, ill-will, evil speaking, and foul-mouthed abuse, which should never even soil our lips.

-Malice in this verse suggest a violent temperament, designed to do harm to others and can often be spawned from the build-up of anger or hatred... and it can often explode into a myriad of ungodly thoughts or actions, while slander is connected with malicious lies; speaking evil of others or even participating in gossip or spreading cruel rumours.
+Malice in this verse suggests a violent temperament designed to do harm to others and can often be spawned from the build-up of anger or hatred... and it can often explode into a myriad of ungodly thoughts or actions, while slander is connected with malicious lies, speaking evil of others, or even participating in gossip or spreading cruel rumours.

 May we seek to put away all the things that dishonour the Lord.
 May the words we speak be honest and true.
 May our speech be wholesome and holy.
 May we speak the truth in love and live lives that honour our Father in heaven.

 Heavenly Father, how clearly Paul shows us the shocking way that words that come from our lips can be so dishonouring to You and abusive to others.
 I pray that the words I speak and the meditation of my heart may be honouring to Your holy name, give encouragement to others, and always be spoken in love.
 This I ask in Jesus' name, AMEN.